kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

 # HTTPRoute

-??? success "Standard Channel in v0.5.0+"
+??? success "Standard Channel since v0.5.0"

-    The `HTTPRoute` resource is Beta and part of the Standard Channel in `v0.5.0+`.
+    The `HTTPRoute` resource is GA and has been part of the Standard Channel since `v0.5.0`.
+For more information on release channels, refer to our [versioning guide](/concepts/versioning).

 [HTTPRoute][httproute] is a Gateway API type for specifying routing behavior of HTTP requests from a Gateway listener to an API object, i.e. Service.